WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 > Even if you are using a formal, scripted test case step method, you should be prepared
 > to tactically and strategically make adjustments to your testing and steps.
 It is common
-> that either testing will be impeded, blocked, expose new ideas, or demand you look
+> that testing may be impeded, blocked, expose new ideas, or demand you look
 > beyond the simple rote requirements to notice and discover more.

 In this article, I describe a testing session with Test Case Studio, a test step recording tool.
 It is a handy way to capture test cases live, and to provide an accounting of what you did during testing.
-I decided to test the test tool by building a suite of tests targeting my own sampel web app, and using Test Compass to construct a suite of test cases built by an all edges traversal of my sample web application.
+I decided to test the test tool by building a suite of tests targeting my own sample web app, and using <a href="https://www.compass-testservices.com/">Test Compass</a> to construct a suite of test cases built by an all edges traversal of my sample web application.

 Test Suite Creation from a Model